Skip to content

 Key takeaways

-What is ETL and why should you care?
+What is ETL and why does it matter?

 If you’ve ever felt like you’re drowning in data from a dozen different places (CRM, marketing tools, and sales spreadsheets, etc) you’re not alone.
 Getting all that information to work together is a huge challenge, and that’s exactly where ETL comes in.